Worldwide Guide to Women in Leadership

 Deputy Permanent Secretary in Ministry of Works and Utilities 1975-78, worked in the private sector before becoming Secretary General of The National Movement Party 1990-92.
 She was Leader of the Government in the Senate 1990-2001, Minister of Social Affairs, Environment and Health 1992-95 and Minister of Education 1995-2001.
 She had officially retired when appointed acting G-G. in November 2001 and officially sworn in as representative of the Queen of Bahamas, Queen Elizabeth, at 01.01.02. (b.
 1930-).

-2001 and 2006 Acting Governor General Dame Sian Seerpoohi Elias, New Zealand
+2001, 2006, 2011 and 2016 Administrator of the Government, Acting Governor General Dame Sian Seerpoohi Elias, New Zealand

 2001-02 Premier Minister Mame Madior Boye, Sénégal